-There is a large and growing worldwide demand for skilled teachers and university faculty.
-The demand for teachers in the United States, for example, includes 4 million primary and secondary teachers, 440,000 school administrators and 1.8 million post secondary teachers and administrators.
-The United States is not alone: UNESCO reports the market for pre-primary, primary and secondary education worldwide expanded by more than 142 million students between 1999 and 2006.
-This growth in students resulted in the demand for an additional 7.4 million teachers.
+Worldwide, the demand for skilled teachers and university faculty is large and growing.
+In the United States, for example, a recent study by the American Association for Employment in Education reported teacher shortages in more than half of the fields surveyed.
+The United States is not alone: UNESCO reports that the market for pre-primary, primary and secondary education worldwide expanded by more than 142 million students between 1999 and 2006.
+This growth in students resulted in a demand for an additional 7.4 million teachers.

 Laureate Centers of Excellence in Education are meeting that demand with innovative curricula, experienced faculty and campus-based and online learning options.